oracle-samples/oci-data-science-ai-samples/labs/ai-vision/analyze_video_workshop/lab-00-policies.md

 ### 4. Create a Policy to grant users Video APIs access

-Add the below statement to allow all the users in your tenancy to use offline video service:
+Add the below statement to allow all the users in your tenancy to use stored video service:
 ```
 allow any-user to manage ai-service-vision-family in tenancy
 ```